Raye: Artistry

-Music critics and reviewers have described Raye as a singer-songwriter, (Note: Attributed to Yasmin Rufo of BBC News, Sophie Harman of Clash, Catriona Innes of Harper's Bazaar, and Ben Beaumont-Thomas of The Guardian.) while additionally categorizing her as a record producer.
+Music journalists have described Raye as a singer-songwriter, (Note: Attributed to Yasmin Rufo of BBC News, Sophie Harman of Clash, Catriona Innes of Harper's Bazaar, Ben Beaumont-Thomas of The Guardian, and Steven J. Horowitz of Variety) while additionally categorizing her as a record producer.
 She is known for her music spanning a variety of genres; critics have predominantly identified it as R&B, pop, jazz, soul, and dance.
-(Note: Attributed to Elles Jessica Burrell, Pitchforks Aimee Cliff, Grazias Nikki Peach, and Stereogums James Rettig.)
-She has stated that jazz is one of her favourite music genres, which she first discovered through the musicians Ella Fitzgerald and Louis Armstrong.
+(Note: Attributed to Elles Jessica Burrell, Pitchforks Aimee Cliff, Grazias Nikki Peach, and Stereogums James Rettig) She has stated that jazz is one of her favourite music genres, which she first discovered through Ella Fitzgerald and Louis Armstrong.
 Raye grew up listening to artists such as Jill Scott, James Brown, Nina Simone, and Alicia Keys.
-She also incorporated the music of Stevie Wonder and Wet Wet Wet, of whom her father was a fan, and has expressed admiration for Lady Gaga and Christina Aguilera.
+She also incorporated the music of Stevie Wonder and Wet Wet Wet, of whom her father was a fan, and has mentioned Beyoncé, Lauryn Hill, Dinah Washington, Sarah Vaughan, Etta James, Billie Holiday, Lady Gaga, and Christina Aguilera as influences.
+Raye's musical style and vocals have drawn comparisons to Amy Winehouse, whom she admires and whose artistry she has described as "irreplaceable and inimitable".
+Raye addresses the comparisons in her song "I Will Overcome" and regards the insults associated with them as "that same evil [that Amy faced]."